AlexanderJKeen/pythonChessGame/README.md

     When creating functions for the game I always looked at creating checks to monitor each user input was within the realms of what I wanted them to be able to do.
-I therefore added checks that made sure they couldn't do moves such as move 'out of bounds' to interact with pieces ion the opposite perifery such as this check: https://vscode.dev/github/AlexanderJKeen/pythonChessGame/blob/main/gameController.py#L38-L47
+I therefore added checks that made sure they couldn't do moves such as move 'out of bounds' to interact with pieces on the opposite side as can be seen on line 38 of the gameController.py.
+    I would like to add some try catches into the project and write refactor some code to be more defensive however I felt that this was out of the scope of the project and intial goal and creating a working minimum viable product.

+# Development

+### Adoption and use of ‘good’ standards